oneway-fullstack/name-orginer/README.md

 ## The behindname API Key
 To use the behindthename service, you must get an API (https://www.behindthename.com/api/)

-## Create your service account
-1. Sign in to the Google API Console.
-2. Open the Credentials page.
-If prompted, select the project that has the Android Management API enabled.
-3. Click Create credentials > Service account key.
-4. From the dropdown menu, select New service account.
-Enter a name for your service account.
-5. Select your preferred key type and click Create.
-Your new public/private key pair is generated and downloaded to your machine and is the only copy of this key.
-You are responsible for storing it securely.
-6. (Optional, but highly recommended) Add additional project owners by granting the Owner role to existing project members.

 ## Install packages
 pip install